Gay Men Like Cars Too

 The gayness of cars

 Look again, though, and don’t you think there’s something downright gay about it all?
 About passionate men forging strong bonds with each other?
-About men obsessing together over the tiniest aesthetic detail and openly admiring inanimate beauty?
+Men obsessing together over the tiniest aesthetic detail and openly admiring inanimate beauty?
 About men escaping everyday reality and retreating into their own communities with other men who ‘get it’?
 Yup, seems a bit fruity to me.

 Taking my first steps into both the car and gay scenes (thanks to my Saab 900-obsessed then-boyfriend), I couldn’t exactly miss the parallels between the two.
 I could see a young man, just finding his way in life, clinging onto two different groups of like-minded men.
 Men he could share his passions with, who he could go to when times got tough, who he felt understood him in a way so many others didn’t.
 Even I didn’t really understand the Saab, but seeing how intensely attached he was to it, how proud he was for it to be admired by other men, how powerful he seemed when the turbo turned that admittedly rather feeble engine into something a little mightier… well, anybody would be captivated by that dynamic, potent but ultimately delicate masculinity.